-The Toronto Abydos Votive Zone Project (TAVZ) is an ongoing archaeological field project of the University of Toronto in conjunction with the University of Pennsylvania-Yale University-Institute of Fine Arts, New York University Expedition to Abydos.
-The project is directed by Professor Mary-Ann Pouls Wegner, whose interests in landscape archaeology and popular religious practice in the ancient Egyptian context guide the investigation into the development of the ceremonial environment associated with the god Osiris-Khentyimentiu at Abydos.
+The Toronto Abydos Votive Zone Project (TAVZ) is an archaeological field project of the University of Toronto in conjunction with the University of Pennsylvania-Yale University-Institute of Fine Arts, New York University Expedition to Abydos.
+Directed by Professor Mary-Ann Pouls Wegner, whose interests in landscape archaeology and popular religious practice in the ancient Egyptian context guide the investigation into the development of the ceremonial environment associated with the god Osiris-Khentyimentiu at Abydos.
 The project focuses on an area adjacent to the main Osiris temple, a site known as the "Votive Zone" due to the concentration of small chapels of elites and objects that ordinary Egyptians deposited there.

 Abydos formed the setting for an annual religious performance in which the murder and resurrection of Osiris were re-enacted, highlighting the god’s resurrection and allowing pilgrims to share in it.
 Votive activity can be traced through archaeological deposits outside of the main temple and along the processional route that led to the god's conceptual tomb, where rituals of his transformation took place.
 This evidence from the roads and pathways through the landscape, often overlooked in early investigations of Egyptian religion that focused on the temples themselves, gives us crucial insight into the beliefs and practices of the ancient Egyptian populace.
 The project aims to recover these sources of evidence, and through analysis of artifactual material and its spatial distribution within the geography of the site, to identify patterns of practice in specific periods of utilization.
 In addition, the participation of individuals from many different socio-economic levels in the activities associated with the Osiris cult at the site allows for the exploration of social organization.
 Recent research building on these objectives has highlighted the meanings with which the environment was invested, particularly the conceptualization of the Votive Zone as a site associated with rebirth, in which the goddesses Heket, Isis, and Nut figured prominently.